NevanSnider/EECS581_MinesweeperProject2/meetingNotes.md

 - Meet for 10-15 minutes after Monday and Friday class for Stand Up
 - Everyone is a developer
+- Using Expert Judgment for Person-Hours judgement
+  – The simplest and common method
+  – An expert—someone with significant experience on similar projects—provides an estimate based on their knowledge
+- Set up daily scrum via messages
 - Formal ROLES:
   - Project Manager: Kundana Dongala
   - Scrum Master: Navya Nittala